-(Once the apps are ready to be published to the rest of the organization, the apps can be uploaded to a git repository, such as Github or an on-premis equivalent.
+(Once the apps are ready to be published to the rest of the organization, the apps can be uploaded to a git repository, such as GitHub or an on-premise equivalent.
 The production instance of GovReady-Q will typically read compliance apps from the git repository directly and not from a local disk.)

 On the development workstation, create a folder to hold GovReady’s install script, the GovReady-Q database (in development, Sqlite is used), and the compliance apps that you will be authoring.
 The folder can be anywhere:

 If you haven’t already done so install Docker on the workstation and, if appropriate, grant non-root users access to run Docker containers (or else use

 Step 2: Install the GovReady-Q Compliance Server, Docker version¶

 Starting the Docker container¶